nerc-project/nerc-docs/docs/other-tools/kubernetes/kind.md

 chmod +x /usr/bin/kubectl
 ```

-- Test to ensure the version you installed is up-to-date:
+- Test to ensure that the `kubectl` is installed:

     ```sh
     kubectl version --client